 A Family saga of 19th century European settlers trying to make it to America, Jan Troell’s The Emigrants (1971) begins in rural Sweden.
 Life in poverty becomes so unbearable for a group of farmers they decide to go on the perilous trip at sea, by which way many won’t even reach the new world, in pursuing the American dream.
 Various obstacles, hostile environment are the theatre displaying their vulnerability, often leading to disillusion, with sudden death as the everlasting fear of God is lurking in every corner even in the new land.

 Released in America, in a truncated version, missing almost an hour (only the 191 minutes version should be considered for viewing or reviewing), the film earned five Oscars nominations including a rare foray, for a film shot in another language then English, into the Best picture category, loosing to F. F. Coppola’s The Godfather.

-Note: The Emigrants (1971, 191 min. version) and its companion piece The new land/ Nybyggarna (see: https://cinetalk.net/2017/01/15/classics-the-new-land-nybyggarna-sweden-1972-204-mins/ ) in its 204 minutes version, fall into a category of films to be only discovered in their most recent Blu-Ray transfer (or a pristine 35mm print) and nothing less.
+Note: The Emigrants (1971, 191 min. version) and its companion piece The New Land (Nybyggarna) (see: https://cinetalk.net/2017/01/15/classics-the-new-land-nybyggarna-sweden-1972-204-mins/ ) in its 204-minute version, fall into a category of films to be only discovered in their most recent Blu-Ray transfer (or a pristine 35mm print) and nothing less.
 The differences between these versions and any other illustrate the very thin line between seeing it simply as a great film or the masterpiece it actually is.